AdaCore/gnatstudio/docs/users_guide/extending.rst

   </my_visual_preferences>

-As shown in the example above, you should prefix the label with a unique name, here :file:`myproject-`, to make sure predefined stock icons don't get overridden by your icons.
+As shown in the example above, you should prefix the label with a unique name, here :file:`myproject-`, to make sure predefined stock icons do not get overridden by your icons.

 .. _Remote_programming_customization: